AshleynWebb/Better-Book-Tracker/README.md

 Library Display: The application displays the user's book library, showing all added books with their details and status.
 Each book entry includes options to edit or delete the book.

 4. Library Search: Users can search within their own library using a dedicated search function.
-(Still in progress)

 Book Status Chart: A visual representation of the user's reading progress is provided using a pie chart, categorizing books by their reading status.